 Home of the Ottoman Emperor

-Topkapı Palace Museum has been the magnificent witness of the history of Istanbul for centuries.
+Topkapı Palace Museum has been a magnificent witness of the history of Istanbul for centuries.
 Topkapı Palace, which was home to Ottoman sultans who had ruled a big part of the world for a while, is now a museum that keeps the magnificent memories of Sultans and their families.
 Topkapı Palace was ordered to be built by Fatih Sultan Mehmet (Mehmet the Conqueror) after the conquest of Istanbul.
 Sultan Mehmet has opened a new era in world history and Topkapı Palace has been proudly rising in a position that overlooks the Golden Horn and the Bosphorus since 1478.